The brilliant and underrated comedian Demetri Martin once said, “Whale watching is a very similar to watching people on a boat become disappointed.”

 I looked back to see water splashing as if a meteor crashed behind us.
 A whale had breached, and although we didn’t see it, we saw the subsequent splash and felt the thunderous blast.
 We turned and went closer to shore…just in case.

 Then over the weekend I went on the TAZ tour boat.
-After about 2.5 hours of seeing whales surface close to the boat – awesome on its own – a whale decided to put on a display for the tourists by breaching repeatedly.
+After about 2.5 hours of seeing whales surface close to the boat – awesome on its own – a whale decided to put on a display by breaching repeatedly.

 The whale would come flying out of the water, nearly getting his entire 80,000-pound frame into the air, twirl around with the grace of a ballerina and then crash into the water like a fat kid doing a cannon ball.
 Between breaches, the whale would shoot his body half-way out of the sea and smash his head onto the water, which was nearly as cool in its own way.